 This region of the city feels like a neighborhood — with access to parks, small corner stores and coffee shops, it is cozy and accessible at the same time.
 When seeking a home you're apt to find beautiful, intricate Victorians, likely cut into apartments or left as huge 4-8 bedroom monstrosities.
 Convenient access to transportation nearby.

-Round the bend of the Embarcadero, and head towards AT&T park, you'll find an array of new, modern and urban high-rises and apartments.
-It is one of the few places in the city that you will find new luxury apartments.
-Only steps away from the Embarcadero where you will find people sunbathing on the grassy areas, runners, bikers, and restaurants.
+Round the bend of the Embarcadero, and head towards AT&T Park, you'll find an array of new, modern and urban high-rises and apartments.
+It is one of the few places in the city that you will find new luxury units.
+Only steps away from the Embarcadero where you will find people sunbathing on the grassy areas, runners, bikers and restaurants.
 There's easy access to transportation, and the area becomes great fun when amassed with a sea of World Series-winning San Francisco Giants fans.
 If you have the money to spend you'll find this area is quite central to getting around San Francisco, is generally pretty safe, has great views and a very up-and-coming feel.

 If you can get over the hills, you'll enjoy incredibly walkability to the Financial District, Chinatown, Union Square, Polk Street, Union Street and Fisherman's Wharf.
 Homes and apartments will surely be nice, but some of the most expensive in the city.
 If you want a little privacy, don't move near Russian Hill's most popular attraction, Lombard St. A.K.A "The crookedest street in the world".
 You'll find tourists (and some locals) driving down this road almost 24 hours a day.
-The 1 California bus is a quick way to get downtown or to the Richmond from these areas — people who live and use this line love the convenience.
+The 1 California bus is a quick way to get downtown or to the Richmond from these areas — people who live near to and use this line love the convenience.

 The Presidio of San Francisco offers a spectrum of housing options in twenty-one distinct and beautiful neighborhoods.
 Units range in size from one to seven bedrooms.
 Many Presidio homes are contributing features to the Presidio's National Historic Landmark designation.
 More than half of the park is open space, including such significant features as Baker Beach, the historic Presidio Forest, Mountain Lake, El Polin Spring and Los Lobos Creek.
 Crissy Field is nearby as well.
 With housing units available throughout the park, the Presidio is a great place to live.